Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 ### Single Inheritance

 In single inheritance a class (derived or child class) inherits properties and behaviors from only one other class (the base or parent class).

-In simple words
+In simple words, when a dervied class have single base class it is called single inheritance.

 ### Multiple Inheritance